Master of Social Work (M.S.W.)

 The MSW program takes 2 years to complete if you are going full time (4 classes per semester).
 It will take 4 years if you are going part time (2 classes per semester).
 MSW Advanced Standing students complete the program full time in 10 months or part time in 2 years.

 We accept applications from anyone holding a Bachelor's level degree.
 Students holding a bachelors degree from various academic disciplines are welcome to apply to the full, 60-credit hour MSW program.
-Those interested in the Advanced Standing MSW must have completed a BSW degree from a CSWE accreditted institution within the last 5 years.
+Those interested in the Advanced Standing MSW must have completed a BSW degree from a CSWE accredited institution within the last 5 years.

-There are no prequisites for the MSW program except completion of a Statistics course within 4 years of starting our program.
+There are no prerequisites for the MSW program except completion of a Statistics course within 4 years of starting our program.
 Students must have earned a 'C' or better in this class within 4 years of starting the program.
 If you do not have a statistics class, we offer you the opportunity to take it online with us during your first semester of the program.

 For more information on our admissions requirements, click here.